Resources 2026

 Methods and tools for digital philology (R. Rosselli Del Turco)

-At this link you can find the slides of the lecture
+At this link you can find all the instructions and material needed for this lecture.

-At this link you can find the outline of the hands-on exercises
+At this link you can find all the instructions and material needed for this lecture.

 AI Meets the Archive: Refining Generative Tools for Historical Research (S. Ross)